storesafe/cordova-sqlcipher-adapter/README.md

 - Pre-populatd DB is NOT supported by this version.
 - Lawnchair & PouchDB have NOT been tested with this version.
 - API to open the database is expected to be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.
-- In case of memory issues please use smaller transactions ~~or use the version (with a different licensing scheme) at: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free)~~
+- In case of memory issues please use smaller transactions or TBD not (yet) adapted for use with SQLCipher: use the version (with a different licensing scheme) at: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free)

 ## Announcements